wasiflatifhussain/bookswap-microservices-based-marketplace-for-readers/wallet-service/README.md

 ### Swap (Direct HTTP)

-- Reserve: Swap → /reserve → available -= amount, reserved += amount, wallet_reservation: ACTIVE.
+- Reserve: Swap → `/api/wallet/{userId}/reserve` → available -= amount, reserved += amount, wallet_reservation: ACTIVE.
-- Release: Swap → /release → reserved -= amount, available += amount, reservation → RELEASED.
+- Release: Swap → `/api/wallet/{userId}/release` → reserved -= amount, available += amount, reservation → RELEASED.
-- Capture: Swap → /capture → reserved -= amount, reservation → CAPTURED (final debit).
+- Confirm (accept): Swap → `/api/wallet/{userId}/requester/confirm` and `/api/wallet/{userId}/responder/confirm` → each
+  side validates and marks reservation as confirmed (final debit/credit handled as part of confirm flow / settlement choreography).

 ---

 ## Implementation Notes

-- **No Kafka Publishers:**
+- **No Kafka Publishers (by default):**
-    - The wallet service only listens to events (such as book valuation or swap completion) and updates the wallet accordingly.
-It does not publish events to Kafka because no other service needs to consume wallet events directly.
+    - The wallet service primarily listens to events (such as book valuation or swap completion) and updates the wallet accordingly.
+It does not necessarily publish events to Kafka unless configured to do so for analytics/notifications.
-      This design keeps the wallet logic simple and avoids unnecessary event propagation.

 - **Database Locking:**
     - Some wallet operations (such as reserving or releasing book coins) use row-level locking during database